The Green Certification Process

 We don't green certify all of the homes we build but from what we've learned from the process, can comfortably say that most of our homes are green.
 So, what is Green?
 We look at the characteristics of the products and processes used during construction in order to understand the impact on the efficiency, health, durability, longevity and impact of the home and it's occupants.

 Here in Florida, there are three major green certifying agencies that establish performance standards for construction.
 We prefer Florida Green Building Coalition (FGBC) because it is specifically tailored for homes here in our state.
 Leadership in Energy and Environmental Design (LEED) is perhaps the most well known but has it's strength in commercial construction.
 The National Green Building Standard (NGBS) has ties to the building code and the National Association of Home Builders, but for some reason isn't as popular.

 Each of the green certifying programs uses similar checklists for tracking the green components of a home and calculating the overall performance rating.
 In general "Green" can be categorized into:

 Operations and Maintenance.

-Each comprises several methods of varying values that meet the intent of the category.
+The design of the home, the materials that are used to construct it and the products that are used within it, can all have an impact upon making a home more "green".
+The certifying process calculates the benefit of varying values that meet the intent of the category.
 The process is an integrative whole-building approach where points earned in one category may benefit or impede performance elsewhere.

 A preliminary analysis can be performed during the home design phase so that goals can be established for development of the project.
 Some of the most cost-effective and beneficial results can be obtained by incorporating green decisions into the early design phase.